smallstoneapps/pinepoint/README.md

 ### Pine Point Pebble Watchface

 This is a custom watchface for the [Pebble Smartwatch][1].

-This watchface was comissioned by *Rush Hambleton* for use whist teaching at [Pine Point School][2].
+The watchface was comissioned by *Rush Hambleton* for use whist teaching at [Pine Point School][2].

 The original proposal docment for the watchface can be found at http://dft.ba/-pinepointproposal.

+After testing, the vibration periods were reduced as specified [in this image][4].

 The watchface displays the number of minutes left before the end of each school period, using an easy to read grid of 40 blocks, each representing one minute.